regebro/BigBad3/slides.rst

     fix a test failure, make sure it still ran under Python 2, and then repeat.

-    In the case of Diazo I was affected a lot by the import reorganization, so what I did here was I included future as a dependency, and I when I found a problem I would find a fixer that could be solved it, and ran that specific fixer.
+    In the case of Diazo I was affected a lot by the import reorganization, so what I did here was I included future as a dependency, and I when I found a problem I would find a fixer that could solved that problem, and I ran that specific fixer.

 ----